thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias filters entity Views of type ‘Compressors Entity View Type’ and with name starting with "Compressor".

 Let's see an example.
-Entity views called "Compressor BC-10 Entity View" and "Compressor QA-32 Entity View" was created with a type "Compressors Entity View Type" which provides access to 'Power' timeseries from Compressor BC-10 and Compressor QA-32.
+Entity views named "Compressor BC-10 Entity View" and "Compressor QA-32 Entity View" have been created with the type "Compressors Entity View Type," providing access to the 'Power' timeseries from Compressor BC-10 and Compressor QA-32.

 Let’s use an added alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Entity view type" alias in the "Entity alias" field.
 Click "Add" and apply changes.
 The Entities table widget that displays entity views with the entity view type "Compressors Entity View Type" and whose name begins with "Compressor" has been added.